Summary: in this tutorial, you will learn how to use SQL alias in the queries, including column alias and table alias.

 SQL column alias

-When you query data from a table, the name of columns are used as the headings of the output.
+When you query data from a table, the names of columns are used as the headings of the output.
 However, the column names are often so technical that makes the result set difficult to understand.
 They are often cryptic.

 To make the result set more meaningful, you use SQL column alias.
 You assign a column alias to a column in the SELECT clause by using the